Soli Deo gloria

-"Because that's Fishlegs, for pete's sake!"
+"Because that's Fishlegs, for Pete's sake!"
 Snotlout replied.
-All three boys finally, and cautiously, opened their eyes when Fishlegs' voice became softer and became a slight whimper.
+All three boys finally, and cautiously, opened their eyes when Fishlegs's voice became a slight whimper.
 They slowly slipped off their stools and approached him carefully.
-Gobber smiled at the success and went to wash off his mallet.
+Gobber smiled at his success and went to wash off his mallet.

 "Vell, I ken beary talk and my 'outh is num," Fishlegs made a point to say, "'ut, I 'hink I okay."

 "Man, what you need is a rock to the head," Tuffnut suggested.
-Hiccup looked at the twin with a disturbed look on his face while Fishlegs' became the face of horror.
+Hiccup looked at the twin with a disturbed look on his face while Fishlegs's became the face of horror.

 Snotlout quickly explained, "You know, it'd knock you out and when you wake up, the pain will be gone."

 "Na, I 'hink I okay," Fishlegs quickly confirmed.
-The three boys quickly stood aside when the blonde with a newly acquired tooth started to slip off of the stool.
+The three boys quickly stood aside when Fishlegs slipped off the stool.
 Groaning in pain, Fishlegs carefully held up his head with one hand as he used the other to hold onto things as he made his way out of the forge.

 The three boys watched him disappear into the darkening village thoughtfully.

-"Man, I do not EVER want to lose a tooth," Tuffnut declared.
+"Man, I don't ever want to lose a tooth," Tuffnut declared.